Heart disease is difficult enough when it strikes adults, but it can be especially tragic in children.

-This is a rare disease that primarily affects children and can cause inflammation in the blood vessels in the hands, feet, mouth, lips, and throat.
+Kawasaki disease is a rare disease that primarily affects children and can cause inflammation in the blood vessels in their hands, feet, mouth, lips, and throat.
 It also produces a fever and swelling in the lymph nodes.
 Researchers aren’t sure yet what causes it.

-Treatment depends on the extent of the disease, but is often prompt treatment with IV gamma globulin or aspirin.
+Treatment depends on the extent of the disease, but often involves prompt treatment with intravenous gamma globulin or aspirin (Bufferin).
 Corticosteroids can sometimes reduce future complications.
-Children who suffer from the disease often require lifelong follow-up appointments to keep an eye on heart health.
+Children who suffer from this disease often require lifelong follow-up appointments to keep an eye on heart health.

-A heart murmur is a “whooshing” sound made by blood circulating through the heart’s chambers, valves, or through blood vessels near the heart.
-Sometimes it’s harmless.
+A heart murmur is a “whooshing” sound made by blood circulating through the heart’s chambers or valves, or through blood vessels near the heart.
+Often it’s harmless.
 Other times it may signal an underlying cardiovascular problem.

-Heart murmurs may be caused by congenital heart defects, fever, or anemia.
-If a doctor hears a heart murmur in a child, they’ll perform additional tests to be sure the heart is healthy.
-“Innocent” heart murmurs usually resolve by themselves, but others may require additional treatment.
+Heart murmurs may be caused by CHDs, fever, or anemia.
+If a doctor hears an abnormal heart murmur in a child, they’ll perform additional tests to be sure the heart is healthy.
+“Innocent” heart murmurs usually resolve by themselves, but if the heart murmur is caused by a problem with the heart, it may require additional treatment.

-Pericarditis may occur after surgery to repair a congenital heart defect, or it may be caused by infections, chest traumas, or connective tissue disorders like lupus.
+Pericarditis may occur after surgery to repair a CHD, or it may be caused by bacterial infections, chest traumas, or connective tissue disorders like lupus.
 Treatments depend on the severity of the disease, the child’s age, and their overall health.

-This disease can seriously and permanently damage the heart muscle (myocarditis) and the heart valves.
+This disease can seriously and permanently damage the heart valves and the heart muscle (by causing heart muscle inflammation, known as myocarditis).
 According to Seattle Children’s Hospital, rheumatic fever typically occurs in children ages 5 to 15, but usually the symptoms of rheumatic heart disease don’t show up for 10 to 20 years after the original illness.
+Rheumatic fever and subsequent rheumatic heart disease are now uncommon in the U.S.

 Viral infections of the heart are rare and may show few symptoms.
 When symptoms do appear, they’re similar to flu-like symptoms, including fatigue, shortness of breath, and chest discomfort.
 Treatment involves medications and treatments for the symptoms of myocarditis.